jncronin/gk-userland/README.md

 # Userland for gkos #

-This is a collection of build tools and userspace libraries for gkos (https://github.com/jncronin/gk), a relatively feature-complete multitasking operating system for the STM32H747 microcontroller.
-Userspace applications on gkos only run on the M7 core (the M4 core is reserved for operating system purposes) and therefore all code here is optimised for the M7.
+This is a collection of build tools and userspace libraries for gkos (https://github.com/jncronin/gk), a relatively feature-complete multitasking operating system for the STM32H7S7 microcontroller.

 This repository contains sources for many other projects each under their own respective licences.